ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

  one at the application level and one that makes use of trusted TLS transport.
 These two protocols are compatible, in the sense that a single call chain can have some calls use one protocol and some use the other.
-Service A can call Service B with mutual TLS protection, while the next call from Service B to Service C would be protected at the application level.
+Service A can call Service B with mutual TLS authentication, while the next call from Service B to Service C would be authenticated at the application level.

 --- middle